cquinnn/Algorithms/Solving A Maze/README.md

+# Finding the shortest path to exit the maze

-# Finding the shortest path to exit the maze by implementing algorithms: A* search, Greedy Best First Search, Breadth First Search, Depth First Search
+Introduction: the program to find the shortest path to exit the input maze
+- Algorithms: A* search, Greedy Best First Search, Breadth First Search, Depth First Search

-Introduction:
 - Run the source code file and enter the name of the input file (saved in Test directory)
 - After running, the program prints the results of every algorithms.